Maria Sakkari: 2021: First two major semifinals, WTA Finals, top 10 debut

-2022: Indian Wells final, sixth and seventh WTA final
+2022: Indian Wells final, WTA Finals semifinalist

 Sakkari reached the fourth round at the Australian Open, where she lost to Jessica Pegula.

 Sakkari entered the St. Petersburg Ladies' Trophy as the top seed.
 She defeated Anastasia Potapova, Ekaterina Alexandrova and Elise Mertens to reach the semifinals.
 Then she defeated Irina-Camelia Begu to reach her fourth career final, where she lost to Anett Kontaveit in three sets.
 At the Doha Open, she defeated Ann Li, Jessica Pegula and Cori Gauff, all in straight sets.
 In the semifinals, Sakkari lost to eventual champion Iga Świątek.

-Sakkari entered the Indian Wells Open as the 6th seed.
+Sakkari entered the Indian Wells Open as the sixth seed.
 She defeated Kateřina Siniaková, Petra Kvitová, qualifier Daria Saville and Elena Rybakina to reached her first Indian Wells semifinals.
 Then she beat defending champion Paula Badosa to reach her first WTA 1000 final of her career.
 But she lost to Iga Świątek in straight sets.
 With this result, she reached her career-high ranking No. 3.
 She became the first Greek female player who reached the top 5.

-In Miami, Sakkari lost early in the second round against Brazilian Beatriz Haddad Maia in three sets.
-At the French Open, Sakkari lost in the second round to Karolína Muchová in straight sets.
-At Wimbledon, Sakkari lost in the third round to Tatjana Maria in straight sets.
-Sakkari hit 28 winners, but had 29 unforced errors in the match compared to 12 for Maria.
-At the Cincinnati Masters, Sakkari lost in the second round to Caroline Garcia in a tough three set match lasting more than 2 hours.
+In Miami, Sakkari lost in the second round against Brazilian Beatriz Haddad Maia, in three sets.
+At the French Open, she lost in the second round to Karolína Muchová in straight sets.
+At Wimbledon, she lost in the third round to Tatjana Maria in straight sets.
+Sakkari hit 28 winners, but had 29 unforced errors in the match compared to twelve for Maria.
+At the Cincinnati Open, Sakkari lost in the second round to Caroline Garcia in a tough three-set match lasting more than two hours.